 There are plenty of simple ways to spruce up a yard long-term and change the topography of your front or back yard.
 You don't have to be an expert on landscape design or what looks good - just try something basic.
 A little bit of landscaping, even simple, can dramatically change the look of your residence and add a little "pizazz" to a lackluster lawn.

 During the warm summer months, consider giving your yard a facelift with one or several of the easy ideas below.
-These are great beginner ideas because they don't require prior experience or advanced techniques.
+These are great beginner landscaping ideas because they don't require prior experience or any advanced techniques.

 If you're new to landscaping and need some beginner-level ideas that you can complete yourself, you don't have to start out right away with a stone walkway or a goldfish pond.
 Consider simpler ideas that you can bring to life without too much hassle.

 Fill side yards with landscape material, such as pea gravel or sand.
 A smooth, full look in these areas will look nice to the eye and give your yard a more polished look.
 Often dirt-filled side yards and empty beds can accumulate weeds, so if you don't want to plant flowers there, gravel or sand can be an easy option that doesn't require constant watering or weeding.
 If you have old logs or crumbling bricks sectioning off these areas, consider replacing these with new brick or rock for a fresh look.